olaysco/naijahacks2019-isource/README.md

 # Problem

-The majority of individuals with the desire and capacity to start a business in Nigeria have limited access to complete information by interest, location, and budget.
-Those that have will have to pay a premium and a long waiting time to get the desired information.
-The individuals with the passion and energy to execute the businesses lack access to funding as the individuals are required to have some level of financing or be able to employ the service of someone who has one, likewise, there are individuals (Workers/retirees/Nigeria in diaspora) who are willing to invest but are not sure of the business to and how to key in without direct involvement.
+Ideally, getting complete information to start a business in Nigeria shouldn't take months.
+However,  individuals currently seeking information to start a business in Nigeria are faced with inadequate information, inefficient use of time and resources, yet the information provided are highly generic, likewise, there are individuals (Workers/retirees/Nigeria in diaspora) who are willing to invest but are not sure of the business to and how to key in without direct involvement.

 # Proposed Solution